Pop Culture Madness!

 1813 - French Emperor Napoleon I defeated a larger force of Austrians, Russians, and Prussians at the Battle of Dresden.

-1859 - Petroleum was discovered in Titusville, Pennsylvania leading to the world's first commercially successful oil well.
+1859 – Petroleum was discovered in Titusville, Pennsylvania, leading to the world’s first commercially successful oil well.

 1893 - Sea Islands Hurricane, Georgia, South Carolina.

-1908 - US President Lyndon B. Johnson, born August 27, in 1908 Gillespie County, Texas, died on January 22, 1973 in Gillespie County, Texas.
+1908 – US President Lyndon B. Johnson, born August 27, 1908, in Gillespie County, Texas, died on January 22, 1973 in Gillespie County, Texas.

 1939 - First flight of the turbojet-powered Heinkel He 178, the world's first jet aircraft, in Germany.